h4shk4t/validAI/README.md

 **Link to video:** https://vimeo.com/1014021314

 Introducing a decentralized AI platform powered by EigenLayer AVS and Othentic!
-Our platform empowers developers with AI agents for automated smart contract auditing and fosters an AI marketplace with subscription-based royalties, incentivizing ML researchers community.
+Our platform empowers developers with AI agents for automated smart contract auditing (and more!) and fosters an AI marketplace with subscription-based royalties, incentivizing ML researchers community.

 ## Current Problems in the AI Industry
 1. **Centralization**: AI models are trained on centralized servers, leading to data privacy concerns and a lack of transparency.